-As mentioned in the introduction, several convex optimization methods can be interpreted as discretizations of ordinary differential equation systems: for example, the Interior Point method [3, 12] and the Mirror Descent method [15, Chapter 3].
-Straszak and Vishnoi [18] proved that the Physarum dynamics with feasible start can be interpreted as natural gradient descent in an appropriate information metric.
-Amari [1] gives an overview of natural gradient methods in the context of information geometry; see also Raskutti and Mukherjee [16].
+As mentioned in the introduction, several convex optimization methods can be interpreted as discretizations of ordinary differential equation systems: for example, the Interior Point method [3,13] and the Mirror Descent method [16, Chapter 3].
+Straszak and Vishnoi [19] proved that the Physarum dynamics with feasible start can be interpreted as natural gradient descent in an appropriate information metric.
+Amari [1] gives an overview of natural gradient methods in the context of information geometry; see also Raskutti and Mukherjee [17].

-1.4.
-Organization of the paper.
+1.4 Organization of the paper

 The remainder of the paper is organized as follows.
-In Section 2 we prove some basic facts about the Physarum dynamics, including an alternative characterization of the vector $\mathbf{q} \in \mathbb{R}^E$ defined in Section 1.1.
+In Section 2 we prove some basic facts about the Physarum dynamics, including an alternative characterization of the vector $\mathbf{q} \in \mathbb{R}^{E}$ defined in Section 1.1.
 In Section 3 we discuss the time of convergence to the feasible region of the LP and prove that the set of feasible LP solutions is an invariant set for the dynamics.
-In Section 4 we consider the time evolution of the cost of a feasible solution and prove our main result, Theorem 1.1.
-Finally, in Section 5 we show that when the feasible LP region is the unit simplex, the Physarum dynamics can be interpreted as the continuous Mirror Descent method in a metric derived from a negative entropy function.
-Due to space constraints, many proofs are deferred to the Appendix.
+In Section 4 we consider the time evolution of the cost of a feasible solution and prove our main result, Theorem 1.
+We summarize and discuss our findings in Section 5.

-2. Basic properties of the dynamics
+2 Basic properties of the dynamics